Configure Microsoft Azure¶

 - Click Yes to grant consent.

-Azure marks all permissions with a green checkmark, indicating admin consent was granted successfully.
+Azure marks all permissions with a green checkmark, indicating admin consent is granted successfully.

 Retrieve Authentication Credentials¶